Zhang Wenwei

-Zhang Wenwei (張文蔚) (died April 25, 908), courtesy name Youhua (右華), was an official of the Chinese Tang dynasty and Tang's succeeding Later Liang dynasty, serving as a chancellor during the reigns of Tang's final emperor Emperor Ai and Later Liang's founding emperor Emperor Taizu (Zhu Quanzhong).
+Zhang Wenwei (張文蔚) (died April 25, 908), courtesy name Youhua (右華), was an official of the Chinese Tang dynasty and the Tang's succeeding Later Liang dynasty, serving as a chancellor during the reigns of Tang's final emperor Emperor Ai and Later Liang's founding emperor Emperor Taizu (Zhu Quanzhong).

-During Tang dynasty
+During the Tang dynasty

 Background

 It is not known when Zhang Wenwei was born.
 His family claimed ancestry from the early Han dynasty general Zhang Er (張耳).
 The traceable ancestry of Zhang Wenwei's included officials of Sui dynasty and Tang dynasty.
 His grandfather Zhang Junqing (張君卿) was a copyeditor at Jixian Pavilion (集賢院), and his father Zhang Shang (張裼) served in a number of prominent positions, including, eventually, the military governorship (Jiedushi) of Tianping Circuit (天平, headquartered in modern Tai'an, Shandong).
 Zhang Wenwei had at least two younger brothers, Zhang Jimei (張濟美) and Zhang Yixian (張貽憲), both of whom, like he, would eventually pass the imperial examinations in the Jinshi (進士) class.
 However, only Zhang Yixian would go on to serve as an imperial official; Zhang Jimei would be stricken by mental ailments, and it was said that Zhang Wenwei, while eventually progressing in his career, would care for Zhang Jimei's health for over 30 years, drawing praise from the gentry of the day.
 Zhang Wenwei himself was said to be good at writing in his youth, and he was both studious and friendly with people, gaining the reputation of being a gentleman.